avish96/ratedetect/README.md

-# Detecting Structured Rate Variation
+# Detecting Structured Rate Variation - Code Repository

+## A nonparametric approach for detecting substitution-rate heterogeneity in viral phylogenies

+**Authors:** Avinash Subramanian, Adam S. Lauring, Aaron A. King, Stephen A. Smith.

+**Affiliations:**
+<sup>1</sup> Department of Ecology and Evolutionary Biology, University of Michigan
+<sup>2</sup> Division of Infectious Diseases, Department of Internal Medicine, University of Michigan
+<sup>3</sup> Center for the Study of Complex Systems, University of Michigan
+<sup>4</sup> Santa Fe Institute, Santa Fe, New Mexico

+**Corresponding author:** Avinash Subramanian

-This repository contains all simulation and empirical workflows and coding scripts for the manuscript _A nonparametric approach for detecting substitution-rate heterogeneity in viral phylogenies.
-Avinash Subramanian, Adam S. Lauring, Aaron A. King, Stephen A. Smith._
+This repository contains all simulation and empirical workflows and coding scripts used in this manuscript.
 Empirical analysis datasets are also housed in this repository.

 Simulation output files are uploaded on Zenodo, and available upon request.
 Upon acceptance of this manuscript, they will be publicly published.

 ## File Structure
 ```